pestrela/dj_kb/docs/about.md

 How could happen that Traktor/NI dropped the jogwheel in 2014 with the S8/remix decks, but in 2021 is still the ONLY major sofwtare without flexible beatgrids?

 question #3:\
-What is your opinion of realtime STEMS seperaation of VDJ 2021 and Djay AI?
+What is your opinion of realtime STEMS seperation of VDJ 2021 and Djay AI?